 But this is really the best support community for aspiring JS devs.
 Commenters are usually more than willing to help so long as you provide enough details on your problem.

 The largest backend web language in the world is PHP.
-This powers most of the big CMS engines including WordPress so it’s no surprise that the PHP subreddit would be massive.
+This powers most of the big CMS engines including WordPress so it’s no surprise that the PHP subreddit would be popular.

 This place does support general webdev/WordPress topics although it’s more focused on the PHP language itself.